 Graduates of a Kentucky Program of Nursing on or after December 2011 had this course included in their college curriculum.

-Some of the CE/competency requirements include content-specific courses, such as domestic violence, pharmacology, etc. The requirements for these courses are listed here, as well as information about refresher courses and college credit courses.
+Some of the CE/competency requirements include content-specific courses, such as domestic violence, pharmacology, etc. The requirements for these courses are listed here, as well as information about college credit courses.